 pioneer talent financing

-Key elements of Opportunity@Work’s innovative financing model include:
+Key elements of our solution include:

-Risk sharing: a share of the revenue to the education or training institution will be tied to student graduation and job placement, aligning the educators’ incentive with student success
+Education provider risk sharing: a share of the revenue to the education or training institution will be tied to student graduation and job placement, aligning the educators’ incentive with student success